Abdullah bin Faisal Al Saud (1831–1889): Early life

 Abdullah was born in 1831.
 He was the eldest son of Faisal bin Turki bin Abdullah, who ruled the Emirate of Najd for 26 years.
 He had three brothers: Saud, Mohammad and Abdul Rahman.
 Of them Saud and Abdul Rahman were his half-brothers.
 The mother of Abdullah and Mohammad was from the Al Saud.

 In December 1838 his father was surrendered by Egyptian commander Khurshid Pasha and sent to Egypt.
 Abdullah and his brother Mohammad accompanied their father together with their uncle Jiluwi bin Turki.
-Following his return to Nejd Faisal bin Turki managed to reestablish his rule, and during his reign there occurred a rivalry between his sons, Abdullah and Saud.
+Following his return to Nejd, Faisal bin Turki managed to reestablish his rule, and during his reign there occurred a rivalry between his sons Abdullah and Saud.

-In addition, the personality of Abdullah and Saud was very different in that the latter was much more liberal, but the former was a strict religious man.
+The personality of Abdullah and Saud was very different in that the latter was relatively liberal, but the former was a strict religious man.
 Another difference between them is that Abdullah was a skilled military leader, but an autocratic administrator, whereas Saud was energetic and extrovert.